-The most convenient way to store wine is in the home and there are various options available to do this in a successful manner.
-If this is just not possible then some wine lovers and enthusiasts store their collections with companies who offer wine storage in ideal conditions and this is perfect for wine collectors intent on reselling their wines.
-This type of storage is not however practical for the consumption of every day wines in your collection.
+The most convenient way to store wine is in the home, and there are various options available to do this successfully.
+If this is just not possible, some wine lovers and enthusiasts store their collections with companies offering wine storage in ideal conditions.
+This is perfect for wine collectors intent on reselling their wines.
+However, this type of storage is not practical for the consumption of everyday wines in your collection.

 Wine cabinets are the perfect way to store your wine at the correct temperature.
-Wine cabinets are specially designed to ensure they maintain a constant temperature and the appropriate conditions for the aging of wine.
-They are easy to install and you can choose from a wide selection of designs which can be made to fit under a counter or worktop or a free standing wine cabinet, perfect for any kitchen or entertaining space.
+Wine cabinets are specially designed to ensure they maintain a constant temperature and the appropriate conditions for the ageing of wine.
+They are easy to install, and you can choose from a wide selection of designs that you can make to fit under a counter or worktop or a freestanding wine cabinet, perfect for any kitchen or entertaining space.
 We offer the famous Liebherr brand.

-We have a selection of guides available to help with your wine cabinet choice, please see: Undercounter Wine Cabinet Guide, Single Temperature Wine Cabinet Guide, 2-3 Temperature Wine Cabinet Guide or Multi-temperature Wine Cabinet Guide.
+We have a selection of guides available to help with your wine cabinet choice; please see our Undercounter Wine Cabinet Guide, Single Temperature Wine Cabinet Guide, 2-3 Temperature Guide and our Multi-temperature Wine Cabinet Guide.
 The type of wine cabinet is dependent on your storage needs as well as your personal preference.

-If you have the space and vision then why not consider building your own wine cellar, this could be a cupboard, small room or a garage.
+If you have space and vision, then why not consider building your own wine cellar?
+This could be a cupboard, small room or a garage.
 This can be an exciting project to undertake and will definitely a worthwhile investment for your wine collection.
 Consulting with a wine cellar designer or builder can help you ascertain the level of work required.
 It is also worth considering a DIY project such as a walk-in-cellar which can increase your house’s value.
-Wine cellars can generally hold more wine bottles than wine cabinets so are the best option if you have a large/growing wine collection.
+Wine cellars can generally hold more wine bottles than wine cabinets, so they are the best option if you have a large/growing wine collection.

 Here are 7 quick tips to help keep your wine stored appropriately and safely in your home, though we cannot guarantee that someone in your house won’t drink the wine!

-Humidity is extremely important to the condition of the wine; it is advised that humidity does not exceed 70%.
-If the humidity is too high then this offers the perfect conditions for mould to grow and this will eventually destroy the wine labels.
+Humidity is important to the condition of the wine; it is advised that humidity does not exceed 70%.
+If the humidity is too high, this offers the perfect conditions for mould to grow, which will eventually destroy the wine labels.

 Wine is best kept free from vibration.
-If wine is moved around frequently this encourages the speeding up of chemical reactions which can spoil wine.
+If wine is moved around frequently, this encourages the speeding up of chemical reactions, spoiling the wine.

-It is advised that keeping bottles on their side ensures corks stay moist and swollen which avoids any air getting into the wine.
+It is advised that keeping bottles on their side ensures corks stay moist and swollen, avoiding any air getting into the wine.